Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 6. Offer a Discount

-The great thing about offering a discount in an exit popup, in exchange for the visitor’s email address, is that it accomplishes two things at once:
+The great thing about offering a discount in an exit-intent popup in exchange for the visitor’s email address is that it accomplishes two things at once:

 - Offering a discount code encourages shoppers to go through with a purchase they were on the fence about.